What is BIM Cost Estimating?

 The Integration of Cost Estimating and Building Information Modeling

 Building Information Modeling (BIM) and cost estimation are closely related within the construction industry.
+This integration allows cost estimation to shift from a one-time exercise to a continuous process that supports decision-making throughout design development, procurement, and construction planning.
 Here’s how they intersect:

 Data Integration